databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/PipelineValidation/LogicalFlow.md

 * Cross Table Validation would be performed
 * Single table validation would be perfor                                                                                                         +;;; vv;med for all the tables as mentioned above.

-### Validation Framework run with specific tables mentioned in tableArray
+### Validation Module run with specific tables mentioned in tableArray
 ![Table_Array](/images/DeployOverwatch/Table_Array.png)
 Here we can see from the above screenshot that:
 * By Default Pipeline_Report_Validation would be performed.
 * Cross Table Validation would be performed
 * Single table validation is performed on clusterstatefact_gold,jobruncostpotentialfact_gold as mentioned in tableArray param.

-### Validation Framework run with specific tables mentioned in tableArray and Disable Cross Validation
+### Validation Module run with specific tables mentioned in tableArray and Disable Cross Validation
 ![cross_validation](/images/DeployOverwatch/cross_validation.png)
 Here we can see from the above screenshot that:
 * By Default Pipeline_Report_Validation would be performed.